What is the MIT Program?

-The Manager in Training (MIT) system offers individuals an opportunity to obtain training, gain work experience, and broaden their outlook through international service work.
-Upon completion the manager in training may obtain a position with Planet Aid on the path to become a future manager with Planet Aid.
+The Manager in Training (MIT) program offers individuals an opportunity to obtain training, gain work experience, and broaden their outlook through international service work.
+Upon completion, the manager in training may obtain a position with Planet Aid on the path to become a future manager with Planet Aid.

-The MIT system spans 30 months and was developed in partnership with One World Center.
-The system has to two main components as described below.
+The MIT program spans 30 months and was developed in partnership with the One World Center.
+Starting dates are February and August.
+The program has to two main components:

 During this time you may work in a variety of positions, from driver to administrative assistant or community outreach specialist.
 You will learn many new skills and get a good feel for the culture and spirit of the organization and for what it takes to keep it moving forward.

-Eighteen months as a participant in One World Center program
+18 months as a participant in the One World Center program:

 - Six months working on a project site in Africa